terraform-ibm-modules/terraform-ibm-scc/modules/profile/README.md

 This module creates an SCC Profile (https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-build-custom-profiles&interface=ui).
 A profile is a grouping of controls that can be evaluated for compliance.

-The module supports the following actions:
-- Create SCC Profile

 ### Usage

 ```hcl